whoisjuan/rasterwise-blog/source/_posts/how-to-build-a-ctracker.md

 To build this tracker you will need a [GetScreenshot](https://getscreenshot.rasterwise.com/) Screenshot API key and a cron-job-org account.
 We will be using GetScreenshot built-in mail functionality to send the captures to your own email account.

 The first thing you want to do is subscribing and obtaining a GetScreenshot API.
-GetScreenshot costs 5 USD a month but you can enter the coupon FREEMONTH5 at the checkout to get the first month waived.
+GetScreenshot costs 5 USD a month.
 You will also need a cron-job-org account which is free.

 You can get your GetScreenshot API Key [here](https://getscreenshot.rasterwise.com/); And get your cron-job-org account [here](https://cron-job.org/en/signup/).